rmbennett/HPC-5/readme.txt

     |___|___|___|
         |___|

 From this it can be seen that the total number of pixel lines needed to perform a erode/dilate operation on any given pixel is (2*levels + 1) in any direction of the pixel.
 A further complication is that having calculated using any given chunk, it will later be needed to compute the operation on any pixels within (2*layers) lines below.
-As a result, once a chunk has been processed, it must be maintained until all those pixels depending upon it have further been calculated.
+As a result, once a chunk has been processed, it must be maintained until all those pixels depending upon it have been calculated.
 This lends itself ideally to a cyclic buffer.
 We can subsequently calculate our required buffer sizes as a function of levels, width and height of image as will be shown below.

 An example,